25 Awesome Customer Service Tips You Must Employ in 2021

 Announce and promote new offers.
 Sharing information with customers is just a click away with social media, and it helps with engagement.

 This is one of the most important customer service tips: successful businesses always do something extra to keep their customers happy.
 Sometimes you just have to go the extra mile.
-How about throwing in a discount coupon just to apologize for an inconvenience?
+How about throwing in a discount coupon just to apologize for the inconvenience?

 Samsung scored some epic points with their response to a dragon-related request for a free Samsung Galaxy S3 phone.